 2. Build in a storage wall

-‘Although hidden storage is practical, don’t be tempted to shut everything away, says interior designer Deana Ashby.
-'Instead use a combination of build-in cabinets and shelving to provide plenty of storage but without enclosing the space.’
+‘Although hidden storage is practical, don’t be tempted to shut everything away,' says interior designer Deana Ashby.
+'Instead use a combination of built-in cabinets and shelving to provide plenty of storage but without enclosing the space.’

 3. Carve out a cloakroom under the stairs